LOADING ...

 And I up there, I said, "Shrink, I want to kill.
 I mean, I wanna, I

-guts and veins in my teeth.
+and veins in my teeth.
 Eat dead burnt bodies.
-I kill, Kill,
+I mean kill, Kill,

-he started jumpin up and down with me and we was jumping up and down
+he started up and down with me and we was both jumping up and down

 yelling, "KILL, KILL."
-And the sargent came over, pinned a on me,
+And the sargent came over, a medal on me,

-me down the hall, said, "You're our boy."
+sent me the hall, said, "You're our boy."

-on down the hall gettin more injections, inspections,
+Proceeded on down the gettin more injections, inspections,

-detections, neglections and all kinds of stuff that was doin' to me
+detections, neglections and all kinds of stuff that they was to me

 at the thing there, and I was for two hours, three hours, four

-hours, I was there for a long time going through all kinds of nasty
+hours, I was there for a long time going through all of mean nasty

 inspecting, every single part of me, and they was leaving no